 In December 1911 Mansfield met John Middleton Murry, editor of the arts journal Rhythm.
 They began an unconventional but committed relationship.
 Katherine continued to write, building her reputation.
 However, the couple had financial worries and frequently changed address.
 They associated with many literary luminaries, who recognised Mansfield’s brilliance.

 In 1915 Mansfield's soldier brother Leslie Beauchamp visited her, and they reminisced, planning a return to New Zealand.
-When Leslie was killed in battle, Mansfield was devastated.
+When Leslie was killed, Mansfield was devastated.
 Her grief influenced her work, along with her nostalgia for New Zealand.